 About Mharsanta Restaurant & Bar

-My friend and I try different restaurants each week, and we were certainly not disappointed with Mharsanta.
+My friend and I dine out every Saturday and we’re not disappointed with our visit.

 Scottish cuisine in the Merchant City